silviamaggi/smd-com/_projects/silvia-maggi-website.md

 - [Newsletter archive](/newsletter/archive/){: title="Visit my newsletter archive page"}
 - [Jeremy Bearimy](/jeremybearimy/){: title="Visit the special section 'Jeremy Bearimy'"}

-## SEO
-Taking care of the SEO was straightforward.
-It needed a combination of good practises set up once:

-- looking for [canonical URLs](https://en.wikipedia.org/wiki/Canonical_link_element){: title="Visit the Wikipedia page on canonical link elements"};
-- taking description and title from the [Front Matter](https://jekyllrb.com/docs/front-matter/){: title="Learn about it on Jekyll's website"} of posts and pages;
-- implementing [Open graph](https://ogp.me/){: title="Visit the Open graph website"} for rich content display when links are shared on other websites such as social media or instant messengers;
-- adding a correct structured data content following [schema](https://schema.org/docs/documents.html){: title="Visit the Schema website"} guidelines.

-Google Lighthouse gives a `100` result on SEO, with all 15 audits fully passed.

 ## Design
 We chose [Bootstrap 5](https://getbootstrap.com/){: title= "Visit the Bootstrap 5 website"} to speed up the creation of grids and other features, building my theme on top of it.
 Using utility-first CSS[^utility-first] helped us decouple stylesheets from markup.
 Along with a customised inclusion of Bootstrap's SASS source files, it helped keep the final CSS light and efficient.